An in-depth Guide To the Best time to see bears at Brooks Falls

 So what about September

 When I visited Brooks last fall in September, I want to say I possibly saw more bears than any other time I have been to Brooks Camp, with one important note.
 Only a few of the bears I saw were at the Falls.
-I was there on a fishing trip for myself before closing up for the season, and I saw bears all the way from Brooks Lake to the lower bridge, but very few were at the Falls.
+I was there on a fishing trip for myself before closing up for the season, and I saw bears all the way from Brooks Lake to the lower bridge, but only a few were at the Falls.
 It is just an important thing to note; now that being said, if you want to see Big Fat Bears, this is the month!

 Some important notes about visiting in September.

-The NPS services end on September 17th, so there is no visitor center.
+• The NPS services end on September 17th, so there is no visitor center.
 Only some limited services may continue until the 30th.

-Katmai Air ceases seat fares in September when Brooks Lodge closes & Katmai Water Taxi ceases operations in the first half of September.
+• Katmai Air ceases seat fares in September when Brooks Lodge closes & Katmai Water Taxi ceases operations in the first half of September.

 Well, there you have it: a complete guide on when to visit Brooks Falls